alibyilmaz/KonferansPlan.WebApp/README.md

 - edit sesion infos just for admin user
 - client side
 - swagger
+- search anything such as speaker, session name, issue
 - add session as json on swagger
 - view more one days and schedule